plenaerts/eml2pdf/README.md

 forged remote sources for images and other resources.
 This is a common practice in marketing or mass mailing solutions.

-eml_to_pdf tries to keep the formatting in your mails ánd clean up potentially malicious content using custom filtering of tags, remote images, remote stylesheets, etc.
+eml2pdf tries to keep the formatting in your mails ánd clean up potentially malicious content using custom filtering of tags, remote images, remote stylesheets, etc.

 We try to cleanup.
 We can't give you a 100% guarantee.
 If you're very worried, please cleanup your mails yourself.

-You can use the --unsafe flag if you don't want eml_to_pdf to try and sanitize your mails.
+You can use the --unsafe flag if you don't want eml2pdf to try and sanitize your mails.
 Check your mails' content before you use this flag!

 #### MD5 sums of attachments

-eml_to_pdf lists attachments with their md5sums.
+eml2pdf lists attachments with their md5sums.
 You can use these md5sums for your convenience.
 They give a very strong indication that files are not altered. **They will not be usable as proof in courts of law.**
 They are not intended to be.

 ## Reporting issues

-We've tested eml_to_pdf with a couple of cases with embedded images, tables, unicode or specific encodings.
+We've tested eml2pdf with a couple of cases with embedded images, tables, unicode or specific encodings.
 Refer to [tests](tree/main/tests) for example emails.

 Please open an issue ticket if you have a mail where conversion results are not usable.
 Describe what you think your message contains and the output you expect.
-Attach verbose eml_to_pdf output of only this eml file and attach the eml file itself.
+Attach verbose eml2pdf output of only this eml file and attach the eml file itself.
 We're not promising a solution, but we can have a look.